Baylus/2048I/README.md

 So, its not optimal, but I am going to be choosing NEAT for this solution, as this is only my second project in AI, and a huge plus of doing this project is to also gain some more experience in NEAT so I can get a better idea on how to improve that one.

 The solution I will transition to after that is DQN (Deep Q-Learning), which I have heard is very good at this sort of thing, and has a good primer on most of the key aspects of manual AI training, with back propagation and replay training.

+# To improve
+- reduce fitness points for every turn that the board does not change
+- Don't record gamestates where nothing changed, to save on gamestate space.
+Will have to update fitness penalty to track this new system.
+- Utilize Q Deep learning